Does Home Insurance Cover Food Spoilage from Power Outages?

 • Gradual appliance wear and tear causing failure

 Power outages from storms are the most commonly covered scenario.
-If a windstorm, tornado, or lightning strike causes your power to go out and your food spoils as a result, your homeowners policy will typically step in — up to your coverage limit.
-However, off-premises outages caused by widespread grid failures or utility company problems are commonly excluded unless your policy specifically includes off-premises power failure coverage.
+About 80% of major U.S. outages between 2000 and 2023 were caused by weather events, so most food spoilage claims tie back to storms, hurricanes, or lightning.
+If a windstorm, tornado, or lightning strike causes your power to go out and your food spoils as a result, your homeowners policy will typically step in, up to your coverage limit.
+Off-premises outages caused by widespread grid failures or utility company problems are commonly excluded unless your policy specifically includes off-premises power failure coverage.
+Learn more about lightning damage coverage if a strike caused your outage.

 Deductible Watch

-Most standard home insurance deductibles range from $1,000 to $2,500.
+Most standard home insurance deductibles range from $1,000 to $2,500 in 2026.
 If your food spoilage limit is only $500, your deductible may completely cancel out any payout.
-Always check your deductible before filing a small claim — it may not be worth it.
+Always check your deductible before filing a small claim.
+It may not be worth it.

 ❌ What's Excluded